AlessioGr/NotQuests-Docs/docs/documentation/api/api-usage.md

 **For Gradle Kotlin DSL (recommended):**

-Add this to your build.gradle.kts:
+Add this to your build.gradle:

 ```groovy
 repositories{